Date of Degree

 The results of this study suggest that all three teachers moved from using teacher-generated questions to student-generated questions as they became more familiar with the SWH approach.
 In addition, all three promoted the use of the components of arguments in their dialogs and discussions and encouraged students to elaborate, challenge, and rebut each other's ideas in a non-threatening environment.
 This research suggests that even young students, when actively participating in class discussions, are capable of connecting their claims and evidence and generating questions of a higher-order cognitive level.
 These findings demand the implementation of more professional development programs and the improvement in teacher education to help teachers confidently implement argumentative practices and develop pedagogical strategies to help students use them.

 Diaz, Juan Francisco Jr..
-"Examining student-generated questions in an elementary science classroom." doctoral dissertation, University of Iowa, 2011.
+"Examining student-generated questions in an elementary science classroom."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.